The Good News: Response Rates Improve

 This increase can be attributed to several factors:

-For reference Market Dominant products and prices are required by law to be tied to inflation based on the Consumer Price Index (CPI).
-These products include 1st Class, USPS Marketing Mail (formerly Standard Mail) and Bound Printed Matter.
+For reference, Market Dominant products and prices are required by law to be tied to inflation based on the Consumer Price Index (CPI).
+These products include First Class, USPS Marketing Mail (formerly Standard Mail) and Bound Printed Matter.

-In addition the postage discount for Letter SCF entry will decrease – the gap between NDC and SCF discount is narrowed – reduced from 2 cents to 1.6 cents.
-USPS had been overstating the savings of this work-sharing, and so made this adjustment.
-This could also increase mail at NDCs which some analysts feel could impact USPS service performance due to increased workload.
+In addition, the postage discount for Letter SCF entry will decrease – the gap between NDC and SCF discount is narrowed – reduced from 2 cents to 1.6 cents.
+USPS had been overstating the savings of this work-sharing, and thus made this adjustment.
+This could also increase mail at NDCs, which some analysts feel could impact USPS service performance due to increased workload.

-Shipping Services such as Priority Mail, Parcel Select prices will increase between 4.9-7%, International about 3.9%.
+Shipping Services such as Priority Mail and Parcel Select prices will see increases between 4.9-7%, and International about 3.9%.
 The Postal Service has strategically adjusted pricing higher in areas where competition is not as fierce, and less so where the USPS has more competition.

-Another change taking effect on 1/21/18- the tolerance for noncompliance with Move Update was 30%, meaning if 70% of the mail was in compliance, there was no issue.
-The new tolerance for noncompliance- will be .5%.
+Another change taking effect on 1/21/18 is the Move Update.
+Tolerance for noncompliance was 30%, meaning if 70% of the mail was in compliance, there was no issue.
+The new tolerance for noncompliance will be .5%.
 The noncompliance charge is $.08 per piece – up from $.07.
 It is now crucial that mail owners and mailers ensure their CASS and Move Update software is up to date and process correctly.